Regulation of Medicine

 A series of recent enforcement actions confirms just how serious the government is about assessing monetary penalties against covered entities who disclose protected health information (PHI) to business associates without written business associate agreements (BAAs) in place.

-As these cases make clear, it is imperative that covered entities understand when persons or entities come within the definition of a business associate, thereby triggering the need for a BAA.
+As those cases make clear, it is imperative that covered entities understand when persons or entities come within the definition of a business associate, thereby triggering the need for a BAA.
 Covered entities must also understand when a person or entity is not a business associate so that they avoid unnecessarily entering into BAAs and assuming contractual obligations that they are not otherwise required to undertake.

-- On behalf of a covered entity, creates, receives, maintains, or transmits PHI for a function or activity regulated under HIPAA;
+- On behalf of a covered entity, creates, receives, maintains or transmits PHI for a function or activity regulated under HIPAA.

-- Provides legal, actuarial, accounting, consulting, data aggregation, management, administrative, accreditation, or financial services to or for a covered entity, if the service involves the disclosure of PHI.
+- Provides legal, actuarial, accounting, consulting, data aggregation, management, administrative, accreditation or financial services to or for a covered entity, if the service involves the disclosure of PHI.

 Common examples of business associates include: a third-party administrator that assists a health plan with claims processing; a CPA firm whose accounting services to a healthcare provider involve access to PHI; an attorney whose legal services involve access to PHI; a consultant who performs utilization reviews for a hospital; an independent medical transcriptionist who provides transcription services to a physician; and a pharmacy benefits manager that manages a health plan’s pharmacist network.

 Companies that simply maintain PHI for covered entities also are considered business associates, regardless of whether they access the PHI.
 Thus, a storage or cloud computing vendor is a business associate because it maintains PHI on behalf of the covered entity, even if it never actually views the PHI or views it only on a random or infrequent basis.